EU pays tribute to Belarus 'revolutionaries'

 The European Commission president, Ursula von der Leyen, and senior MEPs, such as German conservative Manfred Weber, came to hear Tikhanvoskaya speak and posed for photos.

-Some MEPs also took selfies with Tikhanvoskaya, in a sign of how well-known the former housewife-turned-politician has become internationally.
+Some MEPs took selfies with Tikhanvoskaya, in a sign of how well-known the former housewife-turned-politician has become internationally.

 Tikhanvoskaya also met with EU foreign affairs chief, Josep Borrell, whose job it is to draft sanctions proposals.